-The more your workforce speaks up, the better your organization performs.
+The more your employees, patients, and other stakeholders speak up, the better your organization performs.
 At this point, it is widely established (and accepted by most management teams) that the more reports, the better.
-More activity/reporting generally means fewer fines and material lawsuits and higher positive cultural externalities.1
+More activity/reporting generally means fewer fines and material lawsuits and higher positive cultural externalities.

-In 2021, reports per 100 employees across various company sizes showed averages between 2% and 6%, with an aggregate average of approximately 3.9%.
-While there was a decrease of 0.2% in reports per 100 employees, the median reports in aggregate rose from 1.5 reports in 2020 to 1.8 in 2021.
+In 2021, reports per 100 employees across various company sizes showed averages between 2 and 6, with an aggregate average of approximately 4.1.
+This was the same rate as 2020, which at the time was an increase in the pre-pandemic years' reporting rate per 100 employees.
 Generally, the reporting rate declines as an organization's size increases because larger organizations tend to have a higher degree of policy standardization and on-demand guidance available, while smaller ones tend to rely more heavily on the flexibility of competent intake channels.

 2020's overall increase in reports per 100 employees was greatly driven by employees feeling tremendous pressure amid the COVID-19 pandemic and a challenging social environment.
-This pressure did not evaporate in 2021, but it grew more controlled as the COVID-19 pandemic became a part of life.
+This pressure did not evaporate in 2021, but it moved to different pandemic-related issues such as variants and mandates.